 The reason for that is its antioxidant properties.

 Vitamin C fends off free radicals that damage cells, including the cells of the immune system.

 Thus, consuming citrus fruits is an excellent way to help your body deal with an infection.

 If you’re not a fan of sour taste, try enriching your meals with kale, cauliflower, or red peppers – these foods are also a great source of vitamin C.

 6. Dark chocolate

-Dark chocolate that contains 70% cocoa and above is a great source of magnesium, which is why it’s considered to be one of the foods that fight infection.
+Dark chocolate which contains 70% cocoa and above is a great source of magnesium, which is why it’s considered to be one of the foods that fight infection.

 In these challenging times, it’s particularly important to try and help our immune systems out, and one of the best ways to do that is through consuming healthy foods that fight infection.

 So, to really keep your immune system intact, try consuming a variety of foods – don’t get fixated on the six mentioned here (although they are proven to be extremely beneficial).

-Like these tips?
 Scroll down for more!